 Chew Your Food - I know it sounds simple, but it is CRUCIAL to your digestive health.
 “Some accounts say ayurveda calls for chewing each bite of food a minimum of 30 times, or until it's liquefied, in order to help you distill more nutrients from your food and keep your digestive process running smoothly”.
 There are digestive enzymes in your saliva, and "when you don't chew your food until liquid, you're skipping an important part of your digestive process," says Robyn Youkilis, a leading expert in digestive health

-Castor oil - mostly known for its beauty benefits for hair, when ingested it has a laxative effect, perfect for constipation.
-Swallow 1 teaspoon.
-It can also be applied topically as a Castor Oil Pack directly onto the belly using rags or these very convenience wool flannel sheets & placing a heat pack to absorb the oil
+Castor oil - mostly known for its beauty benefits for hair, castor oil packs are also “thought to enhance circulation and promote healing of the tissues and organs underneath the skin.
+Some alternative medicine practitioners also use castor oil packs to improve liver function, relieve pain, reduce inflammation, and improve digestion” It can be applied topically as a Castor Oil Pack directly onto the belly using rags or these very convenience wool flannel sheets & placing a heat pack to absorb the oil.
+This can be used on a daily/weekly or monthly bases as a regular detox

 Food & Herbs: